Stripe Payments & Subscriptions

 Enable Gateways

-Activate the Gateway option to connect the payment system and your form.
-Learn more
+Activate the Gateway option to connect the payment system and the form.

 Currency code

-Use the Stripe-approved Currency Codes and stick with one to be used for financial operations on your website.
+Use the Stripe-approved Currency Codes and choose which one will be used for financial operations on the site.

 Price/Amount field

-This form field can be either Calculated or Hidden type.
-Should be set in digits only.
+The form field type can be Calculated/Hidden, and it should be set in digits only.

 Available macros list

-The %gateway_amount%, %gateway_status%, and %field_name% macros will let you create custom payment success/failed messages.
+The %gateway_amount%, %gateway_status%, and %field_name% macros will let you create custom payment success/failure messages.

 How to set up

-As you can see, all PRO version addons can be installed and activated through JetFormBuilder Dashboard.
+As you can see, all PRO version addons can be easily installed and activated via JetFormBuilder Dashboard.

 How to obtain the Stripe API key